 Feast gave an invited paper on "The Luminosities of Type II Cepheids and RR Lyrae Variables".
-At this conference Prof Whitelock presented an invited review of "AGB Variables in the Galaxy and the Local Group".
+At this conference Prof Whitelock presented an invited review of cal Group".

-SALT/MeerKAT science workshop in association with the SALT Science Working Group meeting, 3 November, UCT Upper This meeting, organized by Campus. the Astronomy Department, welcomed over 85 participants, of whom ~25 were members of the SSWG, and ~60 were members of the South African astronomical community (staff and postgraduate students from all over South Africa).
+SALT/MeerKAT science workshop in association with the SALT Science Working Group meeting, 3 November, UCT Upper Campus.
+This meeting, organized by the Astronomy Department, welcomed over 85 participants, of whom ~25 were members of the SSWG, and ~60 were members of the South African astronomical community (staff and postgraduate students from all over South Africa).
 The full programme is available at http: //www.ast.uct.ac.za/node/31 Speakers from the Astronomy Department included: Prof Kraan-Korteweg, Prof de Blok, A/Prof Woudt, Dr van der Heyden and Dr Holwerda.